-The safety team continues to provide training in electrical hazard awareness for the PCEP team and contractors, and through the Fire and Life Safety Committee (FLSC), for first responders in Segments 3 and 4 in anticipation of the upcoming electrification of the OCS system in Segment 4.
+The safety team continues to provide training in electrical hazard awareness for the PCEP team and contractors.
+Training for first responders continues through the Fire and Life Safety Committee (FLSC) and now includes personnel in Segment 2.
 Information has been shared with the public outreach team who will provide appropriate messaging to the general public in advance of the electrification of the various sections of the project.
 Recent safety related activities include: